haibeey/doclite/README.md

   #### Contributions are welcome

   #### Shared library
-  Doclite can be used with multiple programming langauges by building a shared library built on the platform specific machine using the go command ```go build -o doclite.so -buildmode=c-shared  docliteexport.go```.
+  Doclite can be used with multiple programming langauges by building a shared library built on the platform specific machine using the go command ```go build -o docliteshared.so -buildmode=c-shared  docliteexport.go```.
   docliteexport.go can be found in the sharedlib directory.
 An example usage for python can found in the examples directories